abeltje1/abeltje1.github.io/en/exporteren.md

 # Export your data
-We thrive to show your data in the most comprehensive form inside the browser, though but we understand the need to export your data out of our system.
+We thrive to show your data in the most comprehensive form inside the browser, but we also understand the need to export your data out of our system.

 **Jump to**
 * [Export your timecards](/en/exporteren?id=export-your-timecards)